FrontLineEmergencyEquipmentTrust/PADSimulator/README.md

 # PADSimulator

+## Introduction

+Written for the Fleet Ambulance public access defibrillator demonstation cabinet, the Fleet PADSimulator uses a Raspberry Pi with a 2G/3G USB dongle to send an SMS when the cabinet door is unlocked, when the cabinet door is opened and when the defibrillator is removed.
+The current status is also shown on a display connected to the HDMI output.

 ## Hardware

 Due to the USB power supply requirements of the E220 dongle, you need to use a B+ or V2 Pi.

+##  OS

+The software was written on top of the Raspbian Debian Wheezy OS.

 ## File locations